briwagner/OAuth_JWT_recipes/README.md

 # OAuth_JWT_recipes
 Recipes for Service Integration authentications via the OAuth JWT flow.

-Php and command line examples are included in this repo.
+Node.JS, PHP, and command line examples are included in this repo.

+You can watch a [screencast discussing the JWT flow and demonstrating the Node.JS example.][jwt_screencast]

 ## Information Security
 Note!
 In the following sections we will be updating files to include